Travel insurance Malaysia

 With Malaysian authorities currently cracking down on illegal immigration, it's important that you don't over stay your visa.
 Doing so, even by a few days, could see you fined, detained and deported.
 Travelling between the Peninsular Malaysia and Malaysian Borneo, you are required to carry your passport, so make sure you have yours with you.

 Before you go, it's essential that you get all the vaccinations that you need at least four to six weeks before your trip.
 Malaysia is listed as a country with risk of yellow fever transmission, so you will be required to arrange for a vaccination against this before you can go.
-Should for any reason, your vaccinations fail to protect you and you fall ill during your trip, you are covered for up to £10 million for any emergency medical costs and £800 for delayed departure.

 Dual citizenship and passport validity